automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tianzhenosaurus.md

 # Tianzhenosaurus
-## Description: This ankylosaur's skull has been spectacularly preserved.
+## This ankylosaur's skull has been spectacularly preserved.